By: Aaron Robert (@AaronJRobert)

 - Electric displays pushed to the back corner: At the 2017 show, Mercedes-Benz and Audi proudly displayed their electric wall-charging stations, promoted their lithium-ion batteries, and boasted their eco-friendly plans.
 While these technical aspects are still discussed and displayed, they are not the main selling point.
 In the Mercedes-Benz display, the electric vehicles and wall-charging stations were placed in the back corner by the showroom’s exit, while their large G-class vehicles (which require premium unleaded gasoline) stole center stage.

-This sidelining of the green energy vehicles may be due to several factors.
+This sidelining of green energy vehicles may be due to several factors.
 In North America, gasoline prices are relatively cheap and coupled with Americans’ desire for larger vehicles, automakers are displaying vehicles that will attract potential buyers at the Detroit show.
 Volkswagen (who owns Audi) is another automaker that sidelined their green energy vehicles when it unveiled their new gasoline-powered Jetta.
 Because Volkswagen has achieved record sales in 2017 despite its emissions scandal, it currently does not need to solely position itself on clean, electric energy.

 More than just gears, the auto industry is a direct reflection of us.
 From the economy, politics, social forces, and more, the Detroit Auto Show displays it all.
 I enjoy attending the Detroit Auto Show every year and I would like to thank Lambert, Edwards & Associates for allowing GV PRSSA the opportunity to attend this great event during Industry Preview Days.